crimson-knight/i18n.cr/README.md

 > By default `Time` will be localized with `:time` scope.

 To specify formats and all need localization information (like day or month names) fill your file in following way:
+> NOTE: According to ISO 8601, Monday is the first day of the week

 ```yaml
 __formats__: